ppy/osu-wiki/wiki/osu!stream/en.md

 **Hit-circles**

-- A 300, 100 or 50 from a normal hit circle depending on tap accuracy.
+- A 300, 100 or 50 will be awarded from a normal hit circle depending on the tap accuracy.
-- Not tapping on the hit circle at all or tap on it too early, a miss will be given.
+- Not tapping on the hit circle at all or tapping on it too early, a miss will be given.
   - If tapped on it really, really early, the object will shake instead.
 Nothing will happen technically except visually telling that it was tapped too early.

 **Hold-circle**